 Selecting the write cache destination for standard vDisk images

 Citrix Provisioning supports several write cache destination options.
 The write cache destination for a vDisk is selected on the General tab, which is available from the vDisk File Properties dialog.

 Considerations and requirements

-- Consider the impact of using server side persistent write cache.
-Persistent cache should only be used where unauthorized users have unprivileged access to a machine.
+- Consider the impact of using the server-side persistent write cache.
+Persistent cache is only used where unauthorized users have access to a machine.
 Ensure that machines are not shared among users.

 - When selecting cache on local hard drive, ensure that the hard-disk drive is formatted with NTFS for Window devices, with a minimum of 500 MB.

 - When selecting cache on the target device RAM and standard image mode, the registry setting WcMaxRamCacheMB (a DWORD) in the BNIStack Parameters determines the max size of the RAM write cache.
 If the registry entry does not exist, then the default value used is 3584 MB.

 - Citrix Provisioning version 7.7 only supports the use of Microsoft System Center Configuration Manager (ConfigMgr) Client as follows:

 |ConfigMgr Client||Cache on device hard drive||Cache in device RAM with overflow on hard disk||Cache in device RAM|